Swede Dreams of Winter

 Visiting Piopiotahi Milford Sound during winter is an unforgettable experience only few get to enjoy.
 While the air is crisp and the temperatures cool, winter brings a peaceful stillness to the fiord that makes it all the more magical.
 With fewer visitors around, you’ll feel as though you have the entire place to yourself.

 Snow-dusted peaks tower above the inky water, waterfalls tumble from sheer cliffs, and the only sounds you’ll hear are the calls of native birds and the gentle lapping of water.
-The chill in the air is easily forgotten as you wrap up warm on deck, breathing in the fresh alpine air and watching the stars appear, one by one, in the dark, unpolluted sky.
+The chill in the air is easily forgotten as you breath in the fresh alpine air and watch the Fiordland mountain peaks glide past, towering silently on either side of the boat.
 With no sandflies to bother you, it’s the perfect time to soak in the serenity.

 Evening

 Go on an overnight cruise, and onboard, talented chefs will serve up hearty, soul-warming meals made with locally sourced ingredients.
 Whether it’s slow-cooked lamb, fresh Southland vegetables, or a decadent dessert, every dish is designed to comfort and delight.
-Wrap up warm on deck, breathing in the fresh alpine air and watching the stars appear, one by one, in the dark, unpolluted sky.
+Wrap up warm on deck and watch the stars appear, one by one, in the dark, unpolluted sky.

 Wake in the morning to mist rising off the water and the soft light of dawn creeping over the mountains, a winter wonderland that feels worlds away from everyday life.